Quasistationary distributions for one-dimensional diffusions with singular boundary points: Analytic results

-\begin{remark} If $0$ is exit and $\infty$ is inaccessible the differential expression $\tau$ is in the limit point case at $0$ and at $\infty$, i.e. the restriction of $L$ to $C_c^\infty(0,\infty)$ is even essentially selfadjoint and hence has a unique selfadjoint extension.
-The fact that we are in the limit point case at $\infty$ can be found in \cite{KS12} while the analogous statement for $0$ is proved in \cite{W85l}. \end{remark}
+An analogous assertion applies to limit point case at $0$.
+A detailed account of this topic can be found in Section 13.3 of \cite{WII}.
+If $0$ is exit and $\infty$ is inaccessible the differential expression $\tau$ from \eqref{e:tau} is in the limit point case at $0$ and at $\infty$ (see Definition 2.4 in \cite{KS12}), i.e. the restriction of $L$ to $C_c^\infty(0,\infty)$ is even essentially selfadjoint and hence has a unique selfadjoint extension.
+The fact that we are in the limit point case at $\infty$ can be found in Lemma 3.1 from \cite{KS12} while the analogous statement for $0$ is proved in \cite{W85l}. \end{remark}